 Now, when comparing Core and Core X CPUs side by side, the main factors to consider are the performance, the pricing, and the socket that these CPUs use.

 On the other hand, the mainstream Intel Core processors currently feature everything from affordable Core i3 budget CPUs to some very powerful Core i9 solutions, ranging in price from some $100 to $500.
-Moreover, all of the Intel Core CPUs used Intel’s mainstream LGA 1151 socket up until recently, as it is now being succeeded by the new LGA 1200 socket.
+Moreover, all of the Intel Core CPUs used Intel’s mainstream LGA 1151 socket up until recently, as the new LGA 1200 socket is now succeeding it.

 Intel Core vs Intel Core X – Which Is Better For Gaming?